UCDavisLibrary/ava/digitizing_ava_boundaries.md

 ### Review the available Federal Register document for your AVA of interest
   1. Search the Hein Online Federal Register Library for the name of your chosen AVA (the text search box is at the top of the page near the logo).
 Many of the documents you will need are available there.
   2. Check the TTB’s list linked above for a citation of the revision history of the AVA found at the bottom of the page in brackets.
 Hardcopies of the Federal Register documents are also available in the UC Davis Library.

-### Update the Issues Tracker
-1. In the Issues section of the AVA project GitHub page, you should find an Issue for each AVA.
-In the text, you will find the boundary description you should use as well as the list of Approved Maps.
-Other attribute information will be found in the Federal Register documents.
-  2. Add the "In Progress" label to the Issue.
-Write a comment for your chosen AVA that you are working on the boundary.
-If possible, assign the task to yourself (on the top of the right side panel of options).
-Add additional comments if any issues or questions arise about this particular AVA.

 ## Download the Approved Maps
 1. Go to the USGS National Geologic Map Database’s topoView: https://ngmdb.usgs.gov/maps/TopoView/viewer